RoryHemmings/cyber-rootkit-s23/blog_post.md

 ```

 After running these commands, the website went from this:

 ![before](imgs/website.png)

 to this:

 ![after](imgs/after.png)

 They completed this attack in front of a live audience to demonstrate the capabilities of a persistent root shell.

 ### Shred

-Finally, for our grand finale, our last team wanted to experiment a little bit and cause pure chaos.
+For our grand finale, our last team wanted to experiment a little bit to cause pure chaos.
 After modifying the website a bit more using javascript injection, they simply shredded the root directory of the server in front of a live audience to see what would happen.

-After some time, the website went down, and the terminal started going haywire as it couldn't even print status messages after libc was completely deleted.
+After some time, the website went down, and the terminal went haywire as it couldn't even print status messages after libc was erased.

 While somewhat of a joke, this attack does demonstrate the capabilities of our rootkit.
 With persistent root access, you can run literally any attack you want, from precise monitoring and spying to wiping the system clean altogether.